Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: CNI-based robust quantum learning

 In the noisy case, the channel is changed to $\tilde{\calM} = \bbE_{\calU \in \bbU} \left[\calU^\dagger \calM_{\bbZ} \tilde{\calU}\right]$, where $\tilde{\calU}$ is the real noisy experiment.
 Suppose one still uses the original inverse $\calM^{-1}$, it will introduce considerable biases.
-Existing methods for handling noise in classical shadows have limitations. standard robust shadow estimation mitigates the effect of noise by using the updated inverse channel $\tilde{\calM}^{-1}$~\cite{Chen2021, Koh2022, Onorati2024, Wu2024, Farias2024}.
-However, it assumes the noise is gate-independent, i.e., $\tilde{\calU}= \calE\calU$ with $\calE$ being identical across different $\calU$; otherwise the mitigation still introduces bias~\cite{Brieger2025}.
-Meanwhile, both robust shallow shadow~\cite{Hu2025} and the direct application of QEM to classical shadow~\cite{Jnane2024,Zhao2024} still rely on the assumption that the noise model is independent of single-qubit gates.
+Existing methods for handling noise in classical shadows have limitations.
+Standard robust shadow estimation mitigates the effect of noise by using the updated inverse channel $\tilde{\calM}^{-1}$~\cite{Chen2021, Koh2022, Onorati2024, Wu2024, Zhao2024}.
+However, it assumes the noise is independent of the random unitary, i.e., $\tilde{\calU}= \calE\calU$ with $\calE$ being identical across different $\calU$; otherwise the mitigation still introduces bias~\cite{Brieger2025}.
+Meanwhile, both robust shallow shadows~\cite{Hu2025, Farias2024} relax this assumption; however, they still assume that the noise is independent of the single-qubit gates.
+Specifically, the method in Ref.~\cite{Farias2024} accounts for gate-dependent noise in the majority of gates within shallow-shadow circuits; however, it still relies on the assumption that noise in the layer of the single-qubit gates before measurement is gate-independent.
+The direct application of QEM to classical shadow~\cite{Jnane2024} also relies on the assumption that the noise model is independent of single-qubit gates, and it may introduce large circuit-sampling overhead.

 Here, we develop the CNI-based robust shadow estimation method by implementing the CNI protocol for each sampled unitary.
 This new robust method not only inherits all advantages of CNI but also introduces tremendous variance reduction when integrated with the thrifty shadow estimation framework~\cite{Helsen2023,Zhou2023}.